-- A Boring Company tunnel costs FAR LESS than two additional (dedicated) lanes for Light Rail or Bus Rapid Transit. - Las Vegas will pay the tunneling company \$167,000 per month as a management fee to maintain operations. - Lower operating and construction costs. - Adds TWO new lanes direct to downtown. - Neighborhood disruption eliminated. - Using the tunnel will be FREE.
-Revenue generated through advertising, sponsorships and facility rentals.
+- A Boring Company tunnel costs FAR LESS than two additional (dedicated) lanes for Light Rail or Bus Rapid Transit.

+- Lower construction and operating costs.

+- Adds TWO NEW LANES, direct to downtown.

+- Neighborhood disruption eliminated.

+- Using the tunnel will be FREE.
+Revenue is generated from advertising, sponsorships and facility rentals.
 That's how Las Vegas runs theirs.

 "The Loop" is a one mile tunnel.
-It uses Tesla's EVs to shuttle people under the Las Vegas Convention Center.
+It cost \$52M and uses Tesla's EVs to shuttle people under the Las Vegas Convention Center.
 It may be expanded in the following years to include most of the Las Vegas Strip.

-The Loop uses smaller, cheaper, 14ft tunnels.
-They may replace the \$780M supplemental cost of placing Light Rail or BRT on the new bridge.
-Small tunnels are used by the battery-powered electric shuttles.
-No driver.
-That's WHY it's 10x cheaper.
-Would going under the river be more expensive than digging in dry dirt?
+The \$780M supplemental cost of running dedicated Light Rail or BRT lanes on the new bridge may be unnecessary.
+An FTA CIG grant may cover tunneled transit.
+It's cheaper, with lower construction and operational costs.
+No drivers.
+It reduces congestion, adding two new lanes direct to downtown.
+Would digging under the river be more expensive than digging in dry dirt?
 Probably.
 Would it be a show-stopper?
 Probably not.